tomhiskey/personal-site-11ty/user-manual/index.md

 * I suffer from imposter syndrome which I use as motivation to learn
 * I prefer solving user problems than selling stuff
 * I'm happiest when I [bring my whole self to work](https://www.youtube.com/watch?v=bd2WKQWG_Dg) - i.e. I can be myself
+* I think I'm on the border between extrovert and introvert
+* When I took a Myers Briggs test in 2018 I came out as [ENJF](https://www.16personalities.com/enfj-personality).